alibaba/PhotonLibOS/README.md

 Photon is a high-efficiency LibOS framework, based on a set of carefully selected C++ libs.

 The role of LibOS is to connect user apps and the kernel.
-Following the principle of Least Astonishment, we designed Photon's API to be as consistent as possible with glibc and POSIX semantics.
+Following the principle of Least Astonishment, we designed Photon's API to be as consistent as possible with C++ std and glibc semantics.
 This flattens the learning curve for lib users and brings convenience when migrating legacy codebases.

 Photon's runtime is driven by a coroutine lib.
 Out tests show that it has the **best** I/O performance in the